Extramural Funding Opportunities

 Candidates with research or health professional doctoral degrees and a strong commitment to clinical and/or translational research are eligible and encouraged to apply.
 These include junior faculty and clinical research fellows who have protected time for research.
 Deliverables include a completed research project, publishable manuscript, and extramural grant application such as an NIH K award.
 Scholars will acquire competence in critical thinking, team science, leadership, biomedical statistics, and informatics.

-Applications are due December 1, 2017.
-A link to the 2018 program RFA can be found here.
-CLOSED
+Applications are due February 1, 2019.
+A link to the 2019 program RFA can be found here.

 National Institute of Health (NIH) announces a new funding opportunity: